helloBonder/arena-tools/README.md

 ### Wallet connection

-You can track a wallet connection by invoking the `logAccountConnectedEvent` method:
+You can track a wallet connection by invoking the `logAccountConnectedEvent(token, address)` method:

 ```javascript
 import React, { Component }  from 'react';